yimuchen/yimuchen.github.io/_posts/2016-08-29-ItoCMSSW03MainFWFirstLook.md

 ### Getting the Handle class

-Since the `CMSSW` main framework is designed with fast computing in hand, so the `Handle` class while similar in usage to that we have seen previously, requires slightly different initialization.
+Since the `CMSSW` main framework is designed with fast computing in hand, so the `Handle` class while similar in usage to that we have seen previously, requires slightly different initialisation.

-The [`edm::EDGetToken` class](http://cmsdoxygen.web.cern.ch/cmsdoxygen/CMSSW_8_0_26/doc/html/de/dba/classedm_1_1EDGetToken.html) is mandatory to be initialized during the constructor via a `consumes()` call, and this is used to get the `Handle` class we will be interested in.
+The [`edm::EDGetToken` class](http://cmsdoxygen.web.cern.ch/cmsdoxygen/CMSSW_8_0_26/doc/html/de/dba/classedm_1_1EDGetToken.html) is mandatory to be initialised during the constructor via a `consumes()` call, and this is used to get the `Handle` class we will be interested in.

 ```cpp
 class MyReader : public edm::stream::EDProducer<>